R012/r2p2/README.md

 which runs a default scenario with a teleoperated robot on it.
 You can command the robot by using the arrows keys in the keyboard or a joystick.

-Changing the simulated scenario is straitfoorward, just use the scenario parameter.
+Changing the simulated scenario is straitforward, just use the scenario parameter.

 ```Bash
 python r2p2.py --scenario [path to scenario configuration JSON]